cdapio/hydrator-plugins/kafka-plugins/README.rst

   can also be configured to operate in sync or async mode.
 :Configuration:
-  **brokers:** Specifies a list of brokers to connect to, **isasync:** Specifies whether writing the events to broker is Asynchronous or Synchronous.
-  **paritionfield:** Specifies the input fields that need to be used to determine partition id.
-The field type should int or long.
-  **key:** Specifies the input field that should be used as key for event published into Kafka.
-  **topics:** Specifies a list of topic to which the event should be published to.
-  **format:** Specifies the format of event published to kafka.
+  **brokers:** Specifies a list of brokers to connect to, **isasync:** Specifies whether writing the events to broker is Asynchronous or Synchronous, **paritionfield:** Specifies the input fields that need to be used to determine partition id.
+The field type should int or long, **key:** Specifies the input field that should be used as key for event published into Kafka, **topics:** Specifies a list of topic to which the event should be published to and **format:** Specifies the format of event published to kafka.

 License and Trademarks